matrix-io/rhasspy-examples/README.md

 # Contributing

-Feel free to submit an issue or pull request if you want to add or fix any examples.
+Feel free to submit an issue or pull request if you want to add or edit any examples.